 Female Celebrities Who Champion Women’s Health

-The annual National Women’s Health Week kicks off every Mother’s Day.
-The organization’s goal is to empower women to make their health a priority.
+In celebration of International Women’s Day, we want to spotlight female celebrities that champion for both mental and physical health/well-being for all.
+Their goal is to empower women to make their health a priority.
 This week has served as a time to help women understand what steps they can take to improve their health.

 Although there are numerous celebrities who champion women’s health, here are a few that Shrink Tank wish to spotlight!

 The singer has tirelessly worked on behalf of sexual abuse survivors.
 Lady Gaga first opened up about being sexually assaulted in 2014.
 The singer penned Oscar-nominated Til it Happens To You, a song about dealing with sexual assault, with Diane Warren, and she performed it alongside other survivors at the 88th Academy Awards.

 Lady Gaga has also been candid about her life-long battle of anxiety and depression.
 Gaga told Billboard that she’s coped with mental illness all her life, and still deals with it daily.